-Peregrine falcons, possibly the fastest animal in the world, normally nest on remote cliffs.
 Their historical nesting range barely extended into Georgia because of lack of suitable nesting sites.
-However, the recovering population of peregrines has found a substitute for cliffs – tall buildings and bridges!
-Many peregrine now nest on structures such as the SunTrust Plaza in urban areas.
+However, peregrines – on the rebound from a mid-1900s population crash linked to the insecticide DDT – have found a substitute for cliffs: tall buildings and bridges!
+Many peregrines now nest on structures in urban areas.
+All known nests in Georgia are in metro Atlanta.

-In 2012, there were two other known peregrine nests in Atlanta.
 Nesting usually begins in March.
-The young fledge by July.
+The young fledge by June or July.

-The falcons cam, which was upgraded for 2013, is operated by DNR’s Nongame Conservation Section and made possible by generous support from the law firm McKenna Long & Aldridge; The Environmental Resources Network (TERN), friends group of the Nongame Section; and the Garden Club of Georgia Inc.
+The falcon cam is operated by DNR’s Nongame Conservation Section and made possible by generous support from the law firm McKenna Long & Aldridge; The Environmental Resources Network (TERN), friends group of the Nongame Section; and the Garden Club of Georgia Inc.

 Falcon Cam Partners